gitfoxi/Stdf/Readme.md

 ```

 * StdfToJson -- prints each Stdf record as a one-line JSON object for easy importing into other languages for further processing
+* StdfToYaml -- Like StdfToJson but it prints a YAML document.
+YAML is vastly
+  slower and more human-readable than JSON.

 Performance